opensibyl/sibyl2/README.md

 ./sibyl diff --from HEAD~1 --to HEAD --output hello1.json
 ```

-And you can get a structural one with sibyl, which contains method level messages and callgraphs.
+<details><summary>And you can get a structural one with sibyl, which contains method level messages and callgraphs.</summary>

 ```bash
 {